Lyka717/cse15l-lab-reports/LabReport5.md

 > OHHH, I think I see the issue, my ordering was wrong when I'm assigning each node's `next` and `prev` nodes.
 >  ![Image](L5_5.png)\
 >  ![Image](L5_6.png)\
 > Thank you!!!
-So I accidentally referred to the newly added node instead of the original first node.
+So I accidentally was referring to the newly added node's `.prev` value when assigning it to the new node instead of the original first node, since I already assigned the `root.next` node of the list to the newly added node.
 Creating an actual temporary node to refer to the original first node helped a lot with understanding the order.
 With that, I tried another way without needing to create a temporary variable and it seems to work as well.
 > ![Image](L5_7.png)\
 > thank you!